 - 1. Parents/guardians are to excuse a child/student absence via phone, note, or e-mail on the day of the absence or, if possible, prior to the absence. - 2.
-Excusable absences from school include illness, accidents, medical or dental attention and compassionate or other special circumstances as noted in Section 13 (5) of the School Act. - 3.
+Excusable absences from school include illness, accidents, medical or dental attention and compassionate or other special circumstances as noted in Section 7 of the Education Act. - 3.
 An unexcused absence is considered a truancy and addressed according to the CAPE's discipline policy via suspension or expulsion. - 4.
-The designated administrative assistance contacts the parents/guardians of any child/student that is absent and for whom the office does not have a valid reason. - 5.
-The teacher contacts the parents/guardians of a student that has been absent for a significant number of days, is habitually absent or late to discuss the concern and arrive at a satisfactory resolution. - 6.
-If teacher's efforts at resolving the issue of habitual absences or lates have proved ineffective, the Principal is to contact the parents/guardians of the child/student to discuss the concern, the impact of the lack of attendance on the child/student's achievement and performance, and the very possible retention of the child/student, and arrive at a mutually satisfactory resolution. - 7.
-The Principal communicates frequently with the parent of a child/student that is habitually absent or late to ensure that the parents/guardians are fully aware of the attendance issue. - 8.
+The designated administrative assistant contacts the parents/guardians of any child/student that is absent and for whom the office does not have a valid reason. - 5.
+The teacher contacts the parents/guardians of a student that has been absent for a significant number of days, is habitually absent or late to discuss the concern and arrive at a satisfactory resolution.

+- 6. If teacher's efforts at resolving the issue of habitual absences or lates have proved ineffective, the Principal is to contact the parents/guardians of the child/student to discuss the concern, the impact of the lack of attendance on the child/student's achievement and performance, and the very possible retention of the child/student, and arrive at a mutually satisfactory resolution. - 7.
+The Principal communicates frequently with the parent of a child/student that is habitually absent or late to ensure that the parents/guardians are fully aware of the attendance issue.
+Lates and/or absences over 10% at report card times will be identified with an attendance letter from the principal. - 8.
 An overall absenteeism rate of 20% of the total teaching days for the academic year may result in retention. - 9.
 The Principal may, as a final measure, report the lack of attendance to the Attendance Board. - 10.As CAPE has a closed campus, students are expected to be on school grounds at all times during the school day, unless attending a school function (i.e. field trip) or excused by a parent/guardian. - 11.Students who must leave the school at any time during the day (i.e. appointments) must be signed out by a parent/guardian (or parent-approved designate), and must sign back in at the office if returning that same day. - 12.Leaving school grounds without permission or being signed out is considered a truancy and will be addressed accordingly.